close

 Another important thing to realize is that SlickStack includes the fantastic WP-CLI extension on all servers by default.
 Because it was recently acquired by Automattic, this means that web developers can safely trust in the longevity of the project.

-Like with other modules, SlickStack hardcodes the WP-CLI configuration to enable/disable certain commands and features to ensure compatibility with our own code and commands, and to improve security.
+Like with other modules, SlickStack hardcodes the WP-CLI configuration to enable/disable certain commands and features to ensure compatibility with our own code and commands, and to improve security and stability.
 That being said, only a few wp commands are disabled:

 • config create